lane711/sonicjs/README.md

 This project is licensed under the MIT License - see the [LICENSE.md](https://github.com/lane711/sonicjs/blob/master/LICENSE) file for details

-## Acknowledgments

-SonicJs is written entirely in Javascript.
-It uses a number of open source tools, utilities, etc but there are a few of them that I wanted to make special mention of:

-1. Loopback - An awesome NodeJs based ORM helping to support much of the heavy lifting in SonicJs' data tier.
-1. CoreUI - a truly great open source admin theme.
-1. Formio - a rock solid form builder with loads of advanced functionality.

 ## Video Overview + Demo